IBM/rpg-genai-data/docs/pages/task/explain_subroutine.md

   | `ORDERS`        | Data file     | Input/Update  | Reads and updates order information          |

 4. #### Dependencies
-This section lists all external dependencies required by the program
+This section lists all external dependencies required by the subroutine
-- Include: Only programs, service programs, data areas, data queues, and message files that the program calls or interacts with directly.
+- Include: Only programs, service programs, data areas, data queues, and message files that the subroutine calls or interacts with directly.
 - Exclude: System APIs and any files already described in the File I/O section.

 Example: